 “Very fresh, with blood orange aromas.
 Lively and well-structured on the palate, with medium body and lovely finesse, though less tannic than wines from this appellation used to be.
-A long finish full of character, with notes of undergrowth.
+A long finish full of character, with notes of forest floor.
 Can be enjoyed now, but will reach its peak starting in 2026. ” (James Suckling 2025)

-Buy Albert Bichot wines at the best prices in a private sale!
+Buy your Albert Bichot wines at the best price through a private sale!

 Starting at €99 on your first order